The Best Restaurants On 163rd StreetHow to eat your way across NE 163rd, the tastiest street in Miami.

 This Thai spot has been around for a long time and makes a number of dishes that can be hard to find in Miami.
 This is one of the few places where you can get big bowls of boat noodle soup, which features rice noodles floating in a mahogany-colored, sweet and savory pork broth made with spices like cinnamon and star anise.
 Yen ta fo is another dish that rarely pops up on local Thai restaurant menus.
 This soup features a tart/sweet bright pink broth, wide rice noodles, fish balls, and veggies.
 And while you can also get your Thai donut fix here, make sure to try their more traditional sweets like pumpkin custard, which is a steamed pumpkin flan made with rich coconut cream prepared inside a hollowed-out pumpkin and served in wedges.

 This Peruvian restaurant serves excellent traditional Limeño dishes like lomo saltado and papas a la huancaína, but it’s the more innovative creations that are the real draw here.
 Quinoa-crusted shrimp with tart Amazonian camu camu syrup is something you’ll rarely find outside of Peru.
 There is even a dish of corvina in a Peruvian ají chutney, the Indian-inspired spices combining with imported Peruvian chile peppers in an unexpected way that really works.
 The menu also features many pasta and risotto dishes that take me back to Lima’s old-school trattorias run by Ligurian immigrants.
-The trigo, a wheat berry risotto with mushrooms, tastes just like what I used to eat at Pastificio Ligure with my dad as a kid.
+The trigo, a wheat berry risotto with mushrooms, tastes just like what you'd find at Pastificio Ligure.

 This is one of the best places to get mapo tofu in Miami: tender cubes of soft tofu in a spicy, garlicky sauce jam-packed with the aroma of tobanjan, a fermented broad bean and chili paste from Szechuan.
 It also gives you that tingly sensation in your mouth from the addition of Szechuan peppercorns.
 The dan dan noodles are another regional specialty that CY does exceptionally well: bouncy wheat noodles in a spicy sauce with ground meat and pickled mustard greens.
 The dining room is a little fancier than some of the other Chinese restaurants on this guide and it can feel like you’re at a formal banquet, which is fitting for the quality of the food here.

-Most of the best Chinese and Taiwanese tea places around are in Broward (think Gong Cha, Tiger Sugar, Hanji, and Kung Fu Tea).
+Most of the best Chinese and Taiwanese tea places around are in Broward (think Gong Cha, Tiger Sugar, and Kung Fu Tea).
 But at least Miami has Ohla Tea.
-This small tea house specializes in boba and other iced milk tea drinks that originated in Taiwan and became wildly popular throughout East Asia.
+This small tea house specializes in boba and other iced milk tea drinks.
 Ohla Tea has a decent selection of milk teas, as well as all the popular toppings, including a lightly salted cream cheese foam that’s the perfect counterbalance to the sweet drinks.
-Boba - those chewy black tapioca pearls - are always optional.
+Boba—those chewy black tapioca pearls—are always optional.
 However, this place also has Taiwanese and Hong Kong snacks, including Japanese-inspired sandwiches like crispy chicken katsu, curried fish balls, and billowy egg waffles that look like golden sheets of bubble wrap.

 Once you cross from North Miami Beach into Sunny Isles, the restaurants become more Slavic and Central Asian, including this excellent Uzbek spot.
 Chayhana is named after the tea houses found throughout Uzbekistan where men gather on comfy beds to sip tea, enjoy snacks, and chat.
 And the interior here is clearly meant to evoke that, with design details like geometric patterns and onion-dome arches.
 The traditional Uzbek dishes include lamb and pumpkin manty, a lamb and rice pilaf (Uzbekistan’s national dish), stir-fried lagman beef noodles, and a variety of kabobs.
 The rest of the menu is a mix of Russian, Georgian, Armenian, and Ukrainian dishes, including chicken tabaka - a Georgian take on cornish game hen that’s cooked under a brick so it’s nice and crispy.